purvam/20_newsgroup/README.md

 It uses stopwords list also, which is in other txt file provided here.
 You have to provide it at the time of training and testing.

+Also, you will need weka- 3.8 or above version to run it.

 This project reads the text file and trains the classifier.
 The trained classifier is used to predict the test input files.